+SPAN 101 Elementary Spanish I (4)

-SPAN 101Elementary Spanish I(4)This course introduces the student to the fundamentals of Spanish, developing the four language skills: listening, speaking, reading, and writing.
+This course introduces the student to the fundamentals of Spanish, developing the four language skills: listening, speaking, reading, and writing.
 Audio-lingual practice is emphasized.
 This is the recommended course for beginning students who need to meet a foreign language requirement for degree or career goals.
-(Native Spanish speakers should not enroll.
-Students with three or more years of high school Spanish may not take SPAN 101)(FL)

-SPAN 102Elementary Spanish II(4)Prerequisite: SPAN 101 (Native Spanish speakers should not enroll.
-Students with three or more years of high school Spanish may not take SPAN 102).
+(FL)

+SPAN 102 Elementary Spanish II (4)

+Prerequisite: SPAN 101.
 This course is a continuation of Spanish 101.
 Fundamentals of Spanish grammar and the development of the four language skills, listening, speaking, reading and writing, will progress.
-Audio-lingual practice will continue to be emphasized.(FL)
+Audiolingual practice will continue to be emphasized.
+(FL)

-SPAN 110 Accelerated Spanish (6) This is an accelerated course in which SPAN 101 and SPAN 102 are combined into one semester (6 credits).
+SPAN 110 Accelerated Spanish

+This is an accelerated course in which SPAN 101 and SPAN 102 are combined into one semester (6 credits).
 This course is designed for students who wish to move at a faster pace than is permitted by the SPAN 101 and SPAN 102 courses, or for those who have taken one or more years of Spanish previously and wish to review and practice basic Spanish at a quickened pace.
 The focus is on the fundamentals of Spanish grammar as well as the communicative skills of listening comprehension, speaking, reading and writing.
 This course is an online course.
 Via the resources provided, students will enhance their knowledge of Spanish grammar and culture while improving communication skills throughout the semester.
 No prerequisite.
-(Students who have had three years of high school Spanish may not take SPAN 110.
-Native Spanish speakers should not enroll) (FL)
+(FL)